CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```NO_QUICKDRAW``` Don't offer to draw items from this holster when the fire key is pressed whilst the players hands are empty
 - ```ONLY_ONE``` You can wear only one.
 - ```OUTER```  Outer garment layer.
-- ```OVERSIZE``` Can always be worn no matter encumbrance/mutations/bionics/etc., but prevents any other clothing being worn over this.
+- ```OVERSIZE``` Can always be worn no matter what encumbrance/mutations/bionics/etc., but prevents any other clothing being worn over this.
 - ```PARTIAL_DEAF``` Reduces the volume of sounds to a safe level.
 - ```PERSONAL``` This item goes in the personal aura layer, intended for metaphysical effects.
 - ```POCKETS``` Increases warmth for hands if the player's hands are cold and the player is wielding nothing.